Skip to content

 By Steven MatthewsPublished May 6, 2026Affiliate disclosure

 Board game people are easy to overbuy for, which is why we skipped the novelty sleeves and went straight for the boxes that actually get played.
-This edit is built for family nights, co-op regulars, two-player bruisers, and the friend who likes a little tactical blockade with dinner.
-A few of these are old standbys for a reason.
+This edit is for family nights, co-op regulars, two-player bruisers, and the friend who likes a little tactical blockade with dinner.
+A few are old standbys for a reason.
 One is here because a brick-built chess set is still a very specific kind of excellent nonsense.

 The Edit